modrym/hyperskill-training/README.md

 # hyperskill-training
-A repository for my sources of tasks on hyperskill.org
+My solutions for tasks on hyperskill.org